Jona-Kwok/AI/README.md

 # AI
 he excercise for ai course

-\n24.Jan, astar the first one
+24.Jan, astar the first one.
-\n25.Jan, basic astar
+25.Jan, basic astar.